qanastek/sdialog/docs/sdialog/index.rst

 STAR Dataset Utilities
 ^^^^^^^^^^^^^^^^^^^^^^

+The STAR dataset utilities provide functions for loading, parsing, and describing dialogues, scenarios, flowcharts, and personas from the STAR dataset.
+These tools support scenario-driven dialogue generation and analysis.

 - **Purpose:** Provides functions for loading, parsing, and describing dialogues, scenarios, flowcharts, and personas from the STAR dataset.
 - **Features:**

   - Load dialogues by ID, filter by domain, task, or scenario attributes.
   - Extract scenario descriptions, flowcharts (in DOT format), and example responses.
   - Construct PersonaAgent objects for simulation and evaluation.